Jaylenperez/atlas-web_back_end/README.md

 - **unittests_in_js**
   master unit and integration testing in Node.js using Mocha, Chai, and Sinon.
 - **user_authentication_service**
+  guides you through each step of building your own authentication mechanism

 ## :sparkles: <span id="about-me">About Me</span>